Picture and Image

 val blueSquare = Image.square(100).fillColor(Color.blue)

-we can create an image describing a red square next to a blue square by combining or composing them together.
+we can create an image describing a red square next to a blue square by combining, or composing, them together.

 val composition = redSquare.beside(blueSquare)